dasch-swiss/dsp-tools/knora/README.md

 ### Project specific methods

-The following methods are used to add and modify projects and users
+The following methods are used to add and modify projects and users.

 #### get_existing_projects()

 Returns a list of all projects.
-Usually returns only the IRI's.
-If full ist true, returns all information.
+By default, only the project's IRI are returned.

 ```python
 get_existing_projects(full: bool = False)
 ```

-- full: if True, returns not only ontology IRI's
+- full: if False (default), only the project's IRI are returned, if True, more information about the projects are returned

 #### get_project()